 Don’t Do Research in Your Sleep

 A colleague in market research once complained to me that he felt bored and unchallenged by all the client satisfaction and loyalty research he was doing, claiming he had mastered it to the point that he could do satisfaction and loyalty research in his sleep.
-I was struck because I could not think of any market research that I found boring or unchallenging, and certainly none that I could do in my sleep.
-On the contrary, my experience is that doing great research requires intellectual work and waking thoughtfulness no matter how many times it is done and for how many clients.
+I was struck because I could not think of any market research that I’ve encountered — no matter the type or frequency — that felt boring or unchallenging.
+Certainly none that could be done on autopilot.
+On the contrary, consistently strong research requires intellectual effort and engaged, critical thinking, no matter how many times the task has been repeated or how familiar the topic may seem.

-- Passionate about getting the right data to answer the right questions
+- Intent on gathering the right data to address the right questions

-- Diligent and detailed in turning that data into stories that give you insight
+- Meticulous and reflective in turning that data into stories that offer clarity and perspective

 —Joe Hopper, Ph.D.